Intel investing in China mobile chipmakers - sources

 | BEIJING/SAN FRANCISCO

-BEIJING/SAN FRANCISCO Intel Corp (INTC.O) is close to announcing an investment in Chinese-government affiliated mobile chipmakers Spreadtrum Communications and RDA Microelectronics, its latest move to catch up in a smartphone chip industry led by Qualcomm Inc (QCOM.O), according to two sources with knowledge of the plan.
+BEIJING/SAN FRANCISCO Intel Corp is close to announcing an investment in Chinese-government affiliated mobile chipmakers Spreadtrum Communications and RDA Microelectronics, its latest move to catch up in a smartphone chip industry led by Qualcomm Inc, according to two sources with knowledge of the plan.

 It was unclear how much Intel is paying or what portion of the companies the U.S. chipmaker is buying.
 The acquisition could be made through Tsinghua Unigroup, a government-affiliated private equity firm controlled by Tsinghua University in Beijing, one of the sources said.
 Tsinghua Unigroup owns Spreadtrum and RDA.